ShipsTrade/ShipsTrade/README.md

 # Ships trade

-A description and an examples of working with the API of the site will appear here soon.
+A description and an examples of working with the API will appear here soon.